So You Think You Can Dance Australia season 1

-Season one of So You Think You Can Dance Australia, the Australian version of the American reality dance-off series So You Think You Can Dance, is hosted by Rogue Traders vocalist Natalie Bassingthwaighte, with Jason Coleman, Matt Lee and Bonnie Lythgoe acting as the judges.
+Season one of So You Think You Can Dance Australia, the Australian version of the American reality dance-off series So You Think You Can Dance, was hosted by Rogue Traders vocalist Natalie Bassingthwaighte, with Jason Coleman, Matt Lee and Bonnie Lythgoe acting as the judges.
 The series began airing on Sunday 3 February 2008 at 7.30 pm and continued on Sundays and Mondays until the final on 27 April 2008.
 Jack Chambers was the inaugural winner of So You Think You Can Dance Australia 2008 taking home $200,000.

-Overview
+Chambers and fellow grand finalist Demi Sorono, who were paired as a couple from the first performance episode, became the third contestants in the show's run never to face elimination from being among the bottom six or bottom four contestants, became the third contestants to be in the grand finale, and became the first pair in the show's run never to face elimination from being among the bottom four contestants in the grand finale and became the second original couple who were the final two and the second season that the top four were never in the danger zone.